 The bare rifle I was left with wasn’t much to look at.
 It was a rather sad looking piece with raised grain, poor bluing, and a variety of obscene tool marks from its time in communist lockup.

 The restoration I had in mind wasn’t to bring the gun into new condition.
 I wanted to show its age, but at the same time regain some of its original character.
 You have to be selective about what you restore and how when it comes to these things.

 The bluing can’t be too dark and the wood can’t be too shiny.
 This was a combat rifle likely captured close to its time of manufacture on the battlefield and I wanted to make it hold up to that reputation as best I could.

 My first task was restoring the stock.
 The wood was in poor condition, but showed no cracks and fit tight to the action.
 The handguard was slightly oversized and hung over the stock.
 Much of the wood near the barrel band was caked with cosmoline and appeared almost rotten.
 The recoil lug was also oversized and protruded past the lock disc.

-Normally I’d soak the stock in Purple Power to get the cosmoline out.
-I determined that that may be dangerous to the epoxy used in the lamination process, so I opted to simply sand the surface of the stock and let the oils present in the wood act as a surface finish.
+Normally I’d soak the stock in Purple Power to get the cosmoline out, but I determined that might be dangerous to the epoxy used in the lamination process.
+Instead, I opted to simply sand the surface of the stock and let the oils present in the wood act as a surface finish.
 This is important because no varnish would work with cosmoline still in the wood.

 My initial pass with 400 grit paper revealed a lovely color.
 The gooey wood choked the sandpaper quickly, so I went through a lot of it.
 Instead of simply sanding the handguard flush to the stock, I decided to let it keep its character and rounded it out while letting it still have its own shape.
 The finished piece blends well with the stock.